Tullverket

 This means, among other things, that when the procedure starts, data contained in the customs declarations will be exchanged digitally in real time between the Member States concerned.
 A centralised IT support to facilitate this exchange of information has been developed by the European Commission; however, this will require the integration and adaptation of the national IT support systems for import.

 Centralised customs clearance will be implemented in two releases.
 The first release includes standard customs declarations and simplified declarations.
-The second release will include entry in the declarant's records and excise goods.
-In Sweden, both releases are scheduled to be available for use from June 2025.
+The second release includes, for example, simplified and supplementary declarations and entry in the declarant's records.

 New export system